 Estate Mediation Process

 Mediation is mandatory in most estate disputes in Toronto.
 Many people involved in estate disputes do not realize that it is mandatory.
 Mediation is an excellent tool even if it is in a jurisdiction where it is not mandatory.
-Many disputes settle at mediation or shortly thereafter.
-It can save legal fees and shorten the legal battle thereby saving the parties involved a lot of time, cost and emotional stress.
+Many disputes settle at mediation or shortly after.
+It can save legal costs and shorten the legal battle thereby saving the parties involved a lot of time, money, and emotional stress.

 The process is usually unclear to the parties involved in estate disputes.
 One of the reasons is that the parties may not have been previously involved in an estate dispute or litigation in general.